 The created certificate won't be seen as valid because we issued it ourself and only certificates issued by trusted authorities are viewed as valid.
 We aren't in the trusted authorities group.
 To solve this easily I copy the certificate from

 Trusted Root Certification Authorities so we get marked as trusted.
-This is because the issuer of the created certificate is the same as certificate and after copying it to the
+This is because the issuer of the created certificate is the same as the certificate and after copying it to the

 Trusted Root Certification Authorities the issuer is trusted.

 There are ways to create a (local) trusted authority first and create a certificate with this authority as issuer so you can skip the step explained here.
-That would be more ideal but for my current local projects the above method works just as well.
+That would be more ideal but for my current local projects, the above method works just as well.

 Microsoft Management Console (MMC)